-Karryn holds a Master of Fine Art from RMIT, a Bachelor of Fine Art with First Class Honours from Monash University and a Bachelor of Arts with Honours majoring in Social Sciences from La Trobe University.
-Craft-based skills are central to her practice and these were taught to her by her mother Marion Waters and her grandmothers Eileen Argus and Mary Dalton.
-She has worked in Adult Education for over 15 years including teaching roles in Art History/Theory and Sculptural Materials.
+I hold a Master of Fine Art from RMIT, a Bachelor of Fine Art with First Class Honours from Monash University, A Diploma of Visual Art from Victoria University and a Bachelor of Arts with Honours majoring in Social Sciences from La Trobe University.
+I have worked in Adult Education for 19 years including teaching the Diploma of Visual Arts.

 Contact Karryn via email on email@example.com